 Behold, a king will reign in righteousness,

 And princes will rule with justice. – Isa.
 32:1

-And its final verses speak of the coming of the Holy Spirit effecting men and nature, with emphasis placed upon the ubiquity of righteousness (Isa.
-32:15f.).
+Its final verses speak of the coming of the Holy Spirit effecting men and nature, with emphasis placed upon the ubiquity of righteousness (Isa.
+32:15f.
+Cf. Hos.
+2:18-20).
 There is no mention of “covenant” in Isaiah 32 (and I’ll throw Zech.
-12 in here), so what marks it out as a New Covenant chapter?
+12 in here ), so what marks it out as a New Covenant chapter?
 The answer is the work of righteousness brought about by the Holy Spirit.
 These elements (viz. the Spirit and salvific righteousness) are even more clearly displayed in Isaiah 59:16-21, whose final verse reads: